php/php-windows-builder/README.md

 #### Inputs

-- `extension-url` (optional) - URL of the extension's git repository, defaults to the current repository.
+- `extension-url` (optional): URL of the extension's git repository, defaults to the current repository.
-- `extension-ref` (optional) - The git reference to build the extension, defaults to the GitHub reference that triggered the workflow.
+- `extension-ref` (optional): The git reference to build the extension, defaults to the GitHub reference that triggered the workflow.
-- `php-version-list` (optional) - The PHP versions to build the extension for.
+- `php-version-list` (optional): The PHP versions to build the extension for.
 Defaults to the PHP versions required in the `composer.json` file.
-- `arch-list` (optional) - The architectures to build the extension for.
+- `arch-list` (optional): The architectures to build the extension for.
 Defaults to `x64, x86`.
-- `ts-list` (optional) - The thread safety to build the extension for.
+- `ts-list` (optional): The thread safety to build the extension for.
 Defaults to `nts, ts`.
-- `allow-old-php-versions` (optional) - Allow building the extension for older PHP versions.
+- `allow-old-php-versions` (optional): Allow building the extension for older PHP versions.
 Defaults to `false`.
-- `auth-token` (optional) - Authentication token to use in case the extension is hosted on a private repository.
+- `auth-token` (optional): Authentication token to use in case the extension is hosted on a private repository.

 #### Outputs